mbknor/faster-groovy-templates/README.markdown

 GT-Engine is also used in the [Play 2.0 module](https://github.com/mbknor/gt-engine-play2) that enables legacy support for groovy templates.

+See below how to download the plugin from my site.

 History:
 =============

+ * Version 1.8 - 12.
+April 2013
+  * Fixed missing-args bug when invoking some Groovy methods.
+If groovy method name was equal to a JavaExtension-method-name, the args to the methodcall could be null.
  * Version 1.7 - 8.
 May 2012
   * Fixed issue #19 - Improved parsing when using {} inside ${}
  * Version 1.6 - 8.
 April 2012